 Twin Dragon Gateway

 From CAM, it's a short walk to the twin dragon gateway on Broadway that welcomes visitors.
-But, know that you can learn a lot more about Chinatown once you venture into the neighborhood.
+Of course, you can learn much more about Chinatown once you venture into the neighborhood.

 A massive statue of Bruce Lee has become a must-photograph site in Chinatown's Central Plaza.
 The late martial arts star once had a studio in Chinatown at 628 W. College St.

-Nearby is the Chinese Celestial Dragon mural originally painted in 1941 by Tyrus Wong.
+Nearby is the Dragon Chasing Pearl mural originally painted in 1941 by Tyrus Wong.
 The legendary artist, who passed away in December 2016 at age 106, was renowned for his work in film, particularly as the lead artist on Disney's Bambi.

 For years, Chung King Road has been an L.A. art hub.
-The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Coagula Curatorial.
-More recently, galleries have been moving into other parts of Chinatown as well, like Lei Min Space in Central Plaza and Eastern Projects under the Blossom Apartments on Broadway and College.
+The small courtyard tucked in off Hill Street is home to a number of noted galleries, such as Charlie James Gallery and Tierra del Sol Gallery.
+Galleries have been moving into other parts of Chinatown as well, like Eastern Projects under the Blossom Apartments on Broadway and College.

-Take some time to check out the street art too, like an untitled portrait by Portuguese artist Vhils (Alexandre Farto) at 759 N. Spring Street.
-A second mural by Vhils is located a block away at 837 N. Spring St. facing N. New High Street.
+Take some time to check out the street art too, like an untitled portrait by Portuguese artist Vhils (Alexandre Farto) at 759 N. Spring St.

 At General Lee's, you can sip craft cocktails, listen to live jazz and catch local DJs on the decks.
-The Grand Star Jazz Club, where this writer sometimes DJs, hosts a variety of live band and dance nights.
+The Grand Star Jazz Club hosts a variety of live band and dance nights.
 Located on Hill Street across from Central Plaza, Melody Lounge has an extensive beer list, full bar and a calendar packed with events.
 Opened on Spring Street in January 2018, the speakeasy-style Apotheke features a “prescription list” of cocktails made by bartenders in pharmacist coats.
 In March 2018, Highland Park Brewery opened a 9,000 square-foot taproom across from Los Angeles State Historic Park.
+The scene continues to grow with 101 Cider House and Homage Brewing.

 Those traveling without a car will be pleased to know that Chinatown is easily accessible by public transportation.
-The Metro Gold Line drops off visitors and residents about a block away from Central Plaza via the Chinatown station.
+The Metro A Line (Blue) drops off passengers about a block away from Central Plaza via the Chinatown Station.
 The neighborhood is a short walk from Union Station and is accessible by multiple buses that travel along Broadway and Hill Street.
 Want to cycle through the neighborhood?
 Metro also has several Bike Share stations in Chinatown.